-To ensure your product is up to scratch, you’ll need a solid understanding of the needs of your category, a creative optimizer to test the strengths of your creative assets and ideas before launching, and an effective feedback loop, so you can continuously iterate and improve your product as you go.
+To ensure your next product is up to scratch, you’ll need a solid understanding of the needs of your category, a creative optimizer to test the strengths of your creative assets and ideas before launching, and an effective feedback loop, so you can continuously iterate and improve on your product as you go.

 Step 1: Define your objectives

-The first stage in any product development process is to define what you would like to achieve through this new product venture.
+The first stage in any product development process is to define what you would like to achieve through this new venture.